Zoey's Extraordinary Playlist: Casting

 In February 2019, it was announced that Jane Levy, Skylar Astin, Alex Newell and Mary Steenburgen had been cast in the pilot's leading roles.
 The pilot was ordered.
 In March 2019 it was reported that Peter Gallagher, John Clarence Stewart and Carmen Cusack had joined the cast.
 On May 23, 2019, Andrew Leeds was cast as David in a recurring role.
 On August 27, 2019, it was announced that Lauren Graham had replaced Cusack in the role of Joan.
 On September 6, 2019, Michael Thomas Grant, Kapil Talwalkar and Stephanie Styles were cast in recurring capacities.
 In September 2020, it was announced that Kapil Talwalkar, Andrew Leeds, Alice Lee, and Michael Thomas Grant had been promoted to series regulars while Harvey Guillén was cast in a recurring role for the second season.
 On October 29, 2020, Jee Young Han and Felix Mallard were cast in recurring roles for the second season.

 Graham's character was written out in the second season as moving to Singapore, since Graham was busy filming The Mighty Ducks: Game Changers.
 On March 18, 2021, Katie Findlay joined the cast in a recurring role for the second season.

 Filming

 Principal photography for the first season began on September 3, 2019, and ended on January 30, 2020, in Richmond, British Columbia.
 The closing credits note that the pilot was partially filmed in San Francisco, with a number of open air musical productions shot on the downtown streets of The Embarcadero and North Beach.
 Mandy Moore serves as a producer and the choreographer for the series.

 Filming for the second season began on September 21, 2020, and concluded on March 26, 2021.
+The American Pie scene in the series finale was filmed in one long take.

 Filming for Zoey's Extraordinary Christmas ran from September 15, 2021, to October 8, 2021.